 The Spark Data Science tool is developed to productively increase from one to a large number of process hubs in the engine.
 To accomplish this while making maximum adaptability, this tool can run over an assortment of Cluster Managers, such as Hadoop YARN, Apache Mesos, and a straightforward Cluster Manager embedded in Spark itself known as the Standalone Scheduler.

-Steps to Install the Spark Data Science Tool
+What are the Steps to Install the Spark Data Science Tool?

 Now you need to perform the following 3 steps to start your work using the Spark Data Science tool: